-title bar - Along the top of a window in which the name of the file, application or directory appears.
+title bar - Area of a window in which the name of the file, application or directory appears.

 toggle size icon - Icon in the top righthand corner of a window.
 Clicking on this toggles between full size and the last size at which a window was displayed.